treygrainger/ai-powered-search/engines/README.md

 * `Collection`: This class is responsible for populating and searching a search index. `search` and `vector_search` are some of the more complex functions within this class to implement.

-**Delegatable**: Must be implemented, but can be delegated to other libraries or engines if needed
+**Delegatable**: Must be implemented, but can be delegated to external libraries or engines if not directly supported inside the engine
 * `LTR` (Learning to Rank): The `LTR` abstraction contains all functionality for creating models, handling features, and searching with a model.

 * `SparseSemanticSearch`: Defines query transformation logic and semantic functions used in lexical / sparse-vector-based Semantic Search.